A lot or a little?

 What parents need to know

 Parents need to know that The Umbrella Academy is a series about a group of adopted siblings with superpowers who team up to try to prevent a fiery future apocalypse.
-Parents' main concern will likely be the show's violence: It's gory, bloody, and often set to music, so that it reads as more cheerful than it should.
-Characters, usually depicted as villains, bad guys, or faceless henchpeople, are dispatched bloodily by the so-called heroes.
+Parents' main concern will likely be the show's violence: It's gory, bloody, and sometimes set to music, so that it reads as more cheerful than it should.
+Characters, usually depicted as villains, bad guys, or faceless minions, are dispatched bloodily by the so-called heroes.
 They're shot, stabbed, and torn apart, with spurting blood and gore -- in piles of dead bodies.
-Sex and romance are downplayed in favor of violence, but one adopted sibling does have romantic feelings for another.
-One character is a drug addict and an alcoholic, viewers see him gulping down unnamed pills, scoring drugs in an alley, drinking enormous drinks (and more) while he acts sloppy and impaired.
+Sex and romance are downplayed in favor of violence, but one adopted sibling does have romantic feelings for another, and there's a gay character who sometimes makes iffy remarks about the appearance and attractiveness of various men.
+One character is a drug addict and an alcoholic; viewers see him gulping down unnamed pills, scoring drugs in an alley, drinking enormous drinks (and more) while he acts sloppy and impaired.
 Language includes "s--t," "a--hole," and "bastard."
+The show's second season is similar to the first in terms of tone and violence, with an apocalyptic storyline in which characters are attempting to ward off the violent end of the world.
+We see battlefield scenes, scenes in which an army of bluish ghosts attack people; a mushroom cloud goes up and a wall of fire consumes a group of characters.
+One main character is dead and a ghost; it's implied he may have died by suicide, and a father figure character has apparently also died by suicide.
+A trio of expressionless villains mow down dozens of characters with machine guns; we see dead, bloody bodies and people writhing with pain as main characters run to escape the carnage.
+A character of color exists in a 1960s timeline in which the civil rights movement is prominent; racist characters call a man "boy" and point out that a restaurant is "Whites only."
+Scenes take place in a burlesque club with female dancers in brief costumes (but no nudity).

 - Parents say